 Image source: SupplyChainDigest

-New warehouse technologies have opened a door of opportunities for warehouses to become more efficient and businesses more competitive.
+New warehouse technologies have opened a door of opportunity for warehouses to become more efficient and businesses more competitive.

 In the coming years, companies that are willing to embrace new technologies (and successfully implement them) will be positioned to remain competitive and profitable.